 When you’re new to riding in a group it’s a common mistake at an event to tear off like a maniac to get away from the bunch or to sit at the back.
-Riding in a supervised group will help you build confidence and make for a more comfortable experience when you get round to riding your first century.
+Riding in a supervised group will help you build confidence and make for a more comfortable experience when you get around to riding your first century.

-Alongside riding in a group, consider developing your key cycling skills, for example climbing, descending, and cornering, to improve your confidence and in turn speed.
+Alongside riding in a group, consider developing your key cycling skills, for example climbing, descending and cornering, to improve your confidence and in turn speed.

 2. Increase your Mileage Steadily